mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

     - The concept of information sharing is becoming more widespread.
 <br />
 - Tim Berners-Lee
-  - Defining today's web as Web 2.0.
+  - He defined today's web as Web 2.0.
   - Web 2.0: It is a user-centered Internet environment that allows anyone to easily create data and share it on the Internet without the owner or monopolist of the data.

 <br />